MCornejoDev/TryHackMe/rooms/chocolate-factory/machine.md

 ## 🕵️‍♂️🖼️ 7.
 Steganography

-- I used different tools to check if the image had hidden information
+- I used different tools to check if the image has hidden information

   ![stegonography](https://github.com/MCornejoDev/TryHackMe/blob/main/rooms/chocolate-factory/screenshots/14.png)